ARM-software/EndpointAI/Kernels/Research/README.md

 The new features compared to the [CMSIS-DSP](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/DSP) are the support of more radixes, the FFT 2D and the configuration scripts.

-### 2. Arm-2D

-[Deprecated]Arm-2D for acceleration of low-level 2D image processing.

-- It has been moved to https://github.com/ARM-software/Arm-2D

-### 3. EigenMVE
+### 2. EigenMVE

 This project is adding a MVE backend to the [Eigen library](https://eigen.tuxfamily.org/index.php?title=Main_Page) which is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.

+### 3. Arm-2D

+Arm-2D for acceleration of low-level 2D image processing has been moved to https://github.com/ARM-software/Arm-2D